-Vermont slowly turns to recovery after being hit by flood from slow-moving storm
+Vermont turns to recovery after being hit by flood from slow-moving storm

 Similar scenes played out in neighboring Barre and in Bridgewater, where the Ottauquechee River spilled its banks.

-Vermont Gov. Phil Scott said floodwaters surpassed levels seen during Tropical Storm Irene.
+Scott said floodwaters surpassed levels seen during Tropical Storm Irene.
 Irene killed six people in Vermont in August 2011, washing homes off their foundations and damaging or destroying more than 200 bridges and 500 miles (805 kilometers) of highway.

 The flooding has already caused tens of millions of dollars in damage throughout the state.
 There have been no reports of injuries or deaths related to the flooding in Vermont, where swift-water rescue teams aided by National Guard helicopter crews performed more than 100 rescues, Vermont Emergency Management said Tuesday.